francescomacri/francescomacri.github.io/about.md

 permalink: /about/
 ---

 Welcome!
-This is my GitHub-Website "Mathematics Into Code", where I delve into the algorithmic and computational side of mathematics.
-You’ll find a variety of interesting posts that combine mathematical concepts with computational problem-solving.
+This is my GitHub-Website _Mathematics Into Code_, where I delve into the algorithmic and computational side of mathematics.
+You’ll find a variety of posts that combine mathematical concepts with computational problem-solving.
+The sample implementation within the posts shows usually only the relevant code snippet.
+The posts usually contain the link to the slightly more complete implementation of the respective algorithm.
+The code within the repository is intended to be a starting point for further explorations and experimentations.

-As the name of my other website <a href="https://www.piecesofmathematics.com" target="_blank">Pieces of Mathematics</a> suggests, you will find there presentations of fascinating pieces of mathematics.
+On my other website <a href="https://www.piecesofmathematics.com" target="_blank">Pieces of Mathematics</a> you will find  presentations of fascinating pieces of mathematics.
+However, the two websites are not necessarily congruent with respect to the concepts treated.